afadli/learning-puppet4/README.md

 This repository contains a Vagrantfile and sample resources used for creation of the testing environment used in the Learning Puppet 4 book.

+## Me

+You need to install vagrant and virtualbox